 The massive news out of Boston today leaves everyone’s jaw agape.
 Danny Ainge is leaving the Celtics.
 The organization is looking for a new coach.
 And Brad Stevens is heading to… the front office?

 Wasn’t Stevens not long ago considered a coaching prodigy?
 Wasn’t Ainge’s hiring of Stevens seen as a coup?
-Hasn’t Stevens gotten massive credit for Butler’s two appearances in the title game and taking the Celtics to the East Finals three times?
+Isn’t Stevens credited for Butler’s two title appearances and the Celtics’ three East Finals?
 Wasn’t Stevens reportedly given a godfather offer to come coach Indiana?

 And if he texted the Hoosiers today “hey u up?,” he’d get blinking white dots within seconds.
 Indiana would probably push Mike Woodson to assistant or buy him out immediately to get Stevens on the sidelines.
 It wouldn’t appear to be a lack of options that forced Stevens to break from coaching.